Minerals are necessary for the normal functioning of the body’s cells. The body needs relatively large quantities of

 The body needs small quantities of

-These minerals are called trace minerals .
+These minerals are called trace minerals.
 Except for chromium, all trace minerals are incorporated into enzymes or hormones required in body processes (metabolism).
 Chromium helps the body keep blood sugar levels normal.
+It is not clear whether chromium should be considered an essential (required) trace element.

 Both macrominerals and trace minerals are harmful if too much is ingested.